asalexanderlee/bootcamp-1/README.md

 });
 ```

+1. For the previous three functions, use [console.time()](https://developer.mozilla.org/en-US/docs/Web/API/Console/time) to benchmark the speed of all three promises.
+What do you notice?
 1. Write a function that takes as arguments an arbitrary period of time (in milliseconds) and an arbitrary function that it executes after the specified period of time.
+(This is a callback.)
+1. Write a Promise that resolves after 4000 milliseconds.